vpetersson/redmine/README.md

 You should now be able to install plugins into this folder on the host.

-If your plugin requires additional rependencies, make sure to add `-e "INSTALL_BUNDLE=True"`.
+If your plugin requires additional rependencies, make sure to add `-e "INSTALL_BUNDLE=True"` when you run your upgrade.

+### How do I use themes?

+In order to use themes with Redmine, you first need to download Redmine and copy in the default themes into `/usr/local/redmine-store/themes`.
+After you've done this, you can copy in your themes into this folder.

+With that done, now append the following mount to Redmine:

+    -v /usr/local/redmine-store/themes:/usr/local/redmine/public/themes

+Your themes should now show up in the theme section.

+## Recommended plugins

+ * [Agile Plugin](http://redminecrm.com/projects/agile/pages/1): Adds Agile to Redmine, complete with burn-down charts.
+ * [Issue Cecklist](http://redminecrm.com/projects/checklist/pages/1): Adds a checklist to issues.
+ * [Readme At Repositories](http://www.redmine.org/plugins/readme_at_repositories): Displays README files in repositories.
+ * [Flowdock](https://github.com/flowdock/redmine_flowdock): A [Flowdock](https://www.flowdock.com) integration for Redmine.